pluggyai/quickstart/README.md

 # Pluggy quickstart
-Integrate Pluggy to your application in a matter of minutes.
+Integrate Pluggy into your application in a matter of minutes.
 This repository is meant to complement [Pluggy official docs](https://docs.pluggy.ai)

 For client-side integration examples navigate to [connect](connect) folder